Taylor Ulrey, LMFT, SLMFT, LCMFT, LCMFT-S, MHP, PMH-C

 undergraduate: arizona state university, psychology major, Human and family development minor

-graduate school: central methodist university- mental health counseling (in final year)
+graduate school: central methodist university- mental health counseling (in final Semester)

 theoretical orientation: person-centered

-Another client type that I have found that I am skilled with is working with parents who want to give their children better than what they had.
+Another client type that Cassie is skilled with is parents who want to give their children better than they had.
 This means going back to your own childhood, processing experiences with your own parents, and deciding how you want to show up as a parent.

-Cassie is under the supervision of Taylor Ulrey, MS, LMFT, SLMFT, LCMFT, LCMFT-S, MHP, PMH-C, meaning she provides the therapy services and meets with Taylor weekly to discuss treatment, learn new interventions, and hone her therapy skills.
+Cassie is under the supervision of Taylor Ulrey, MS, LMFT, SLMFT, LCMFT, LCMFT-S, MHP, PMH-C, meaning she provides the therapy services to her clients and meets with Taylor weekly to discuss treatment, learn new interventions, and hone her therapy skills.